 A bright, white smile is something many of us aim for.
 If you’ve had a teeth whitening treatment at the dental clinic, you might remember the dentist applying whitening gel to your teeth and then shining a blue light on them for a while.
 You were probably told that this light helps with the whitening process, but have you ever wondered what it actually is and how it works?

 Well, these days, the blue light used is usually an LED light.
 It is designed to speed up the whitening process.
 However, in the past, UV (ultraviolet) lights were extensively used.
 They have mostly been phased out now because of safety concerns.
 Curious why?
-Let’s dive into it!
+Let’s dive into it to uncover the truth behind the LED teeth whitening lights!

-Why does teeth whitening process require lights at all?
+Why does tooth whitening process require lights at all?

 What is UV whitening light?

-However, research revealed that using UV light for teeth whitening had significant safety drawbacks.
+However, research revealed that using UV light for whitening pf teeth had significant safety drawbacks.
 The intense UV radiation could cause burns and damage to the sensitive tissues inside your mouth.
 These potential risks have raised concerns about the safety of UV light in dental treatments.
-As a result, the search for a safer alternative led to the adoption of LED lights in teeth whitening.
+As a result, the search for a safer alternative led to the adoption of LED teeth whitening lights.

-Our generation is probably quite familiar with LEDs since they’re everywhere—from display screens and light bulbs to medical devices like teeth whitening lights.
-LED teeth whitening lights have some big advantages.
-Unlike UV lights, LED lights don’t emit UV radiation.
+Our generation is probably quite familiar with LEDs since they’re everywhere—from display screens and light bulbs to medical devices like LED teeth whitening lights.
+These lights have some big advantages.
+Unlike UV lights, LED teeth whitening lights don’t emit UV radiation.
 This makes them a safer choice for whitening treatments, reducing the risk of side effects and making the process more comfortable.

-LED lights are also very effective.
+LED teeth whitening lights are also very effective.
 They help speed up the whitening process without getting too hot, which means you’re less likely to feel discomfort during the treatment.
-So overall, LED lights not only make teeth whitening safer but also more pleasant.
+So overall, LED lights not only make whitening procedure safer but also more pleasant.

 Related Articles